Our graduate programs are geared toward highly qualified professionals and committed individuals.

 - You qualify for the 4+1 Program by having at least a 3.5 (on a scale of 4.0) cumulative GPA in your final semester of your senior year as an undergraduate business student at a U.S. institution.
 (Recent graduates also considered.)

-- You qualify for the Suffolk Gold Waiver by having at least a 3.4 (on a scale of 4.0) cumulative undergraduate GPA and 4 or more years of full-time work experience after the undergraduate degree
+- You qualify for the Suffolk Gold Waiver by having at least a 3.4 (on a scale of 4.0) cumulative undergraduate GPA and at least four years of full-time, professional work experience.

 - You graduated from an ABA-approved law school (must submit documentation of LSAT and passing the Bar)